minio/md5-simd/README.md

 ### Direct loading using 64-bit pointers

 The AVX2 uses the `VPGATHERDD` instruction (for YMM) to do a parallel load of 8 lanes using (8 independent) 32-bit offets.
-Since there is no control over where the 8 slices that are passed into the (Golang) `blockMd5` function are laid out into memory, it is not possible to derive a "base" address and corresponding offsets for all 8 slices.
+Since there is no control over how the 8 slices that are passed into the (Golang) `blockMd5` function are laid out into memory, it is not possible to derive a "base" address and corresponding offsets (all within 32-bits) for all 8 slices.

-As such the AVX2 version uses an interim buffer to collect the byte slices to be hashed from all 8 inut slices and passed this buffer along with offets into the assembly code.
+As such the AVX2 version uses an interim buffer to collect the byte slices to be hashed from all 8 inut slices and passed this buffer along with (fixed) 32-bit offsets into the assembly code.

-For the AVX512 version this interim buffer is not needed since the AVX512 code uses a pair of `VPGATHERQD` instructions to directly dereference 64-bit pointers (from a base register address that is zero).
+For the AVX512 version this interim buffer is not needed since the AVX512 code uses a pair of `VPGATHERQD` instructions to directly dereference 64-bit pointers (from a base register address that is initialized to zero).

-Note that two instructions are needed because the AVX512 version processes 16-lanes in parallel, requiring 16x64 = 1024 bits in total.
-A simple `VALIGND` and `VPORD` are subsequently used to merge the lower and upper halves together into a total of 16 DWORDS.
+Note that two load (gather) instructions are needed because the AVX512 version processes 16-lanes in parallel, requiring 16 times 64-bit = 1024 bits in total to be loaded.
+A simple `VALIGND` and `VPORD` are subsequently used to merge the lower and upper halves together into a single ZMM register (that contains 16 lanes of 32-bit DWORDS).

 ### Masking support